Army Air Forces Western Flying Training Command

-The Western Flying Training Command (WFTC) was a command of the United States Army Air Forces.
+The Army Air Forces Western Flying Training Command (WFTC) was a command of the United States Army Air Forces.
 It was assigned to the Army Air Forces Training Command, stationed at Santa Ana Army Air Base, California.
 It was inactivated on 1 November 1945.

 History

 The West Coast Air Corps Training Center was established on 8 July 1940 by the Office of the Chief of Air Corps as part of the expansion of the training department of the Air Corps.
 After the Fall of France in May 1940, the United States began rapidly expanding its military forces, and with the large numbers of men entering the military, the training requirements of the Air Corps were drastically expanded.

 As a result, the centralized training of aircrew was divided into three Training Centers, the Eastern, Gulf Coast (later Central) and Western.
 Training schools were assigned to the Centers based on the geography of the United States.
 In July 1943, these Centers were re-designated as Eastern, Central and Western Training Commands.

 By 1944, WFTC controlled a large number of training schools in the Southwestern United States, and established several Wings to provide organizational command and control over them, based on both training types and geography.
 The schools operated by WFTC part of the Aviation Cadet Training Program.
 These were: